GCSE & A-level Booster

 By Idris Musty | September 29, 2021

-One of the factors attributed to the success of St Andrews is their teaching, especially the way they reacted to lockdown.
+Benefits of Small Group Tutoring: One of the factors attributed to the success of St Andrews is their teaching, especially the way they reacted to lockdown.
 Yes, like other universities, they moved their teaching online as a result of COVID-19, but they did small group teaching in a way that their students feel is better than other top universities.
 At Excel, we can very much relate to what St Andrews did well during COVID lockdown.
-This is because, at the start of lockdown, it took […]
+This is because, at the […]

 By Idris Musty | September 23, 2021

-In its almost 30-year history of ranking universities in the UK, The Sunday Times has placed a university that is neither Oxford nor Cambridge at the very top.
+Best Universities in the UK for Employment: In its almost 30-year history of ranking universities in the UK, The Sunday Times has placed a university that is neither Oxford nor Cambridge at the very top.
 You should be forgiven for thinking it may be a Russell Group university, but it is not one, and it is not even in England.
 The top university, according to The Sunday Times, is St Andrews in Scotland.
-I will later highlight the success factor for this university but, before I do […]
+I will later highlight the success factor […]

 By Idris Musty | August 19, 2021

-a conversation with a caring parent – written in August 2021 Dear Caring Parent I trust you and your family are making the best of the summer and that your son/daughter is looking forward to the start of the new academic year in September.
+How to Motivate Teenagers for Exams: Dear Caring Parent I trust you and your family are making the best of the summer and that your son/daughter is looking forward to the start of the new academic year in September.
 I know we are only in the first few weeks of the summer break and everyone, including we parents, and the children just want to have a rest for the time being.
-This is especially important […]
+This is especially important given the disruption to work […]

 By Idris Musty | July 1, 2021

-A seventeen-year-old, with a national swimming award, and predicted grades of A*A*A has been rejected by Liverpool University and this is just one of many.
+A-level Grade Deflation 2026: A seventeen-year-old, with a national swimming award, and predicted grades of A*A*A has been rejected by Liverpool University and this is just one of many.
 According to The Guardian newspaper’s education website: “… Eve could have expected a string of top university offers in an ordinary year.”
 There is nothing ordinary about 2020, as COVID-19 meant school closure and GCSE and A-level grades having to be awarded by teacher assessment.
-This led to inflated A-level grades, especially at the top […]
+This led to inflated A-level grades, […]

 By Idris Musty | June 4, 2021

-Here is a short story of Charlie, who was awarded A and B in Maths and Further Maths, respectively, in his A-levels by his teachers in 2020.
+How to Appeal A-level Grades: Here is a short story of Charlie, who was awarded A and B in Maths and Further Maths, respectively, in his A-levels by his teachers in 2020.
 His actual predicted grade in these two subjects was A* A*, so he not only missed out on gaining admission to Warwick University but has to carry these grades though his life, with all the ramifications for job prospects and other important issues.
-Just to prove to himself that the A and B […]
+Just to prove to himself […]

 By Idris Musty | April 17, 2021

+Improving GCSE and A-level Grades.
 Many young people who are in their final GCSE and A-level years have been studying diligently over the Easter break, and they are doing this in preparation for teacher assessment in the next couple of weeks or so.
 In most good schools where students achieve top grades year in year out, the headteacher and staff have decided to do some sort of teacher assessment – call it a test, mini-exam or whatever you like.
-In some schools, teachers are more […]
+In […]

 By Idris Musty | February 18, 2021

-Is Online Learning the future?
-Closure of schools, caused by the lockdown as a result of the pandemic has forced society to learn how to utilise technology in solving a very big problem – loss of learning by children.
+Benefits of Online Tutoring for Students Closure of schools, caused by the lockdown as a result of the pandemic has forced society to learn how to utilise technology in solving a very big problem – loss of learning by children.
 However, before we get too excited about how brilliant online teaching technology is, and start thinking that this is the way for the future, we should perhaps look at things from a wider perspective.
-I’m not speaking about the fact that […]
+I’m not speaking about the fact […]

 By Idris Musty | January 14, 2021

-For awarding exam grades at GCSE and A-level in the summer of 2021, a proper exam or test or some sort, which is marked externally, is the fairest for GCSE and A-level students.
+Are GCSEs and A-levels Getting Easier? – Yes, there will be exams, no, exams are cancelled, actually, there will be a test… For awarding exam grades at GCSE and A-level in the summer of 2021, a proper exam or test or some sort, which is marked externally, is the fairest for GCSE and A-level students.
 This will help to mitigate against unfairness and to ensure uniformity in standard.
-For a level-playing field, due to missed teaching time and the inconsistency in the quality of teaching that young people experienced as a result of disruption caused by COVID-19, the content of what is being examined […]
+For a level-playing field, due to missed teaching time and the inconsistency in the […]

 Success Tips